LowTL/tp/docs/DeveloperGuide.md

 ### Exception
 ### Itemlist
 ### Parser
+Parser class processes user inputs and sieves out relevant details before calling the relevant methods.
+It contains command formats that must be adhered to for the methods to be called.
 ### Storage
 Storage class contains methods to write description of items to the file `./StockMasterData.txt`, and retrieve information from the file when program restarts.